flintlang/flint/docs/language_guide.md

 let someRectangle: Rectangle = Rectangle()
 ```

 When an instance is created, it is initialised with its initial values – in this case a width and heigth of `0`.
-This process can also be done manually using an [initialiser].
+This process can also be done manually using an [initialiser](#initialisers).
 You can access the properties of the current struct with the special keyword `self`.

 Example: